 What About Prebiotics?

 That’s no typo.
-Remember, probiotics are organisms and like all organisms, they require food!
+Remember, probiotics are organisms like all organisms, they require food!
 Prebiotics are plant-based fibers that promote the growth of probiotics.
-These fibers resist digestion, allowing them t0 be used in the production of short-chain fatty acids, which provide the nourishment needed for a healthy microbiome.
+These fibers resist digestion, allowing them to be used to produce short-chain fatty acids, which provide the nourishment needed for a healthy microbiome.

 - Apples